-Glatiramer acetate is a disease-modifying treatment for MS. Originally called copolymer 1, it has been marketed by the trade name of Copaxone and was approved for use in the US in 1996, Australia in 1999 and the UK in 2000.
+Glatiramer acetate is a disease-modifying treatment (DMD) for relapsing remitting MS. Originally called copolymer 1, it has been marketed by the trade name of Copaxone and was approved for use in the US in 1996, Australia in 1999 and the UK in 2000.

 It was discovered accidentally in 1968 by Israeli researchers who were trying to synthesize the myelin base protein so they could induce experimental autoimmune encephalomyelitis in animals.